3scale/porta/fedora-manual-setup.md

 ### Bundler

-We manage Ruby gems with [Bundler](https://bundler.io/).
+Ruby gems are managed with [Bundler](https://bundler.io/).
 Install it by running:

 ```
 gem install bundler